 Within the 5GS, the registration area is managed independently per access type, i.e., 3GPP access or non-3GPP access.
 The AMF assigns a registration area to the UE during the registration procedure.
 A registration area is defined as a set of tracking areas and each of these tracking areas consists of one or more cells that cover a geographical area.
 Within the 5GS, the concept of "registration to multiple tracking areas" applies:

 a) A tracking area is identified by a TAI which is broadcast in the cells of the tracking area.
-The TAI is constructed from a TAC and a PLMN identifier.
-In case of a shared network, one or more TAC and multiple PLMN identifiers are broadcast.
+The TAI is constructed from a TAC and a PLMN identity.
+In case of a shared network:

+1) one or more TACs; and

+2) any of the following:

+i) multiple PLMN identities;

+ii) multiple SNPN identities; or

+iii) one or more PLMN identities and one or more SNPN identities;

+are broadcast.

 b) In order to reduce the tracking area update signalling within the 5GS, the AMF can assign several tracking areas to the UE.
 These tracking areas construct a list of tracking areas which is identified by a TAI list.
 When generating the TAI list, the AMF shall include only TAIs that are applicable on the access where the TAI list is sent.
 The AMF shall be able to allocate a TAI list over different NG-RAN access technologies.
-The AMF shall not allocate a TAI list containg both tracking areas in NB-N1 mode and tracking areas not in NB-N1 mode.
+The AMF shall not allocate a TAI list containing both tracking areas in NB-N1 mode and tracking areas not in NB-N1 mode.

 c) The UE considers itself registered to a list of tracking areas and does not need to trigger the registration procedure for mobility and periodic registration update used for mobility (i.e. the 5GS registration type IE set to "mobility registration updating" in the REGISTRATION REQUEST message) as long as the UE stays in one of the tracking areas of the list of tracking areas received from the AMF.